dockstore/dockstore-support/tooltester/README.md

 ```

 Now, you will want to deploy both the context to run `WDL` workflows and the context to run `CWL` workflows.
 To do this you
-need to be in the same directory as `agc-project.yaml`, and run the following commands (each command may take up to 20 minutes to run)
+need to be in the same directory as `agc-project.yaml`, and run the following commands (each command may take up to 20 minutes to run).
 ```
 agc context deploy wdlContext
 ```